Bowenislandsong/Distributivecom/README.md

 distributive computing will help me to study the distributive system model.
 ## Users and Consumers
-Users are mainly people who are not using their computers for a long period of time and have constant stable internet access.
+Users are mainly people who are not using their computers for a long period of time and have constant stable Internet access.
 These users will be interested in providing their computers for this service for credits that can be exchanged to their local currency.
 In other words, users are people who are interested in signing up their computers for work with fixed amount of salaries depending on their computing powers.
 The consumers, who will be paying for the service, can execute their program on